Here’s the timestamped table of contents for your listening ease and enjoyment:

 I was also the lead editor on Guilds of Ravnica, and in this episode we talk about that.
 I answer some listener questions about the Magic R&D process and talk about some of the cards.
 If you want to know about some names or flavor texts I wrote or what the heck happened with Invert, it should be pretty entertaining.
 If you’re interested in reading about the process I describe pretty quickly, Mark Rosewater has a column detailing it, titled “Vision Design, Set Design, and Play Design.”
 I directed listeners to an earlier article, which is here, and also worth checking out.

 Lunch and Dinner in Seattle

 Josh asks what the good places to eat around Wizards of the Coast are.
 I didn’t take full advantage of all the local options because I’m frugal (cheap).
 I like to save money on normal eating so I can spend more on special events, so I generally packed my lunch.
 But there were a few places that I enjoyed semi-regularly.
-Malakor Thai and El Burrito Loco because carnitas and horchata are delicious.
+Malakor Thai and Spice King are both good if you like Thai or Indian food.
+I’m not an expert in either, but Elizabeth and I went to Malakor a few times for dinner too, and Spice King was where my team went for a goodbye lunch.
+Other times I would treat myself to a burrito at El Burrito Loco because carnitas and horchata are delicious.